quadnaren/Qmig/README.md

 More Ref: http://kubernetes.io/docs/user-guide/persistent-volumes/

 > [!IMPORTANT]
-DO NOT USE ReadWriteMany or Shared Persitent volume given here to the Metadata DB (Postgres) & Cache Component
+DO NOT USE ReadWriteMany or Shared Persistent volume given here to the Metadata DB (Postgres) & Cache Component

 # Customise Qmigrator
-Use values.yaml from this repo, edit as required and use while installing Helm
+- Use values.yaml from this repo, edit as required, and use while installing Helm
 ```
 helm install <name> qmigrator/qmig -f values.yaml
 ```

 ## Examples
 ### Docker Desktop shared volume (Win)
-- Use on Docker Desktop Kubernetes, LocalPath as windows device path
+- Use on Docker Desktop Kubernetes, LocalPath as Windows device path
 > See the example/pv-docker-desktop.yaml

-### Minikube shared volume (Linux, Win, MacOS etc.)
+### Minikube shared volume (Linux, Win, MacOS, etc.)
-- Mount the local path while starting minikube
+- Mount the local path while starting the minikube
 - eg. /hostpc on minikube points to {LOCAL_PATH} of device
 ```
 minikube start --mount --mount-string={LOCAL_PATH}:/hostpc